 A rights-based initiative, in contrast, does not grant special privileges to business interests; rather it confers rights to the individual, much in the same way the Untied States Constitution grants us our individual rights and freedoms.

-It was with this spirit that Grassroots Ohioans crafted a rights-based initiative, which confers the right of the individual to access medicinal cannabis for medical treatment and symptom management of disease, illness and disability.
+It was with this spirit that Grassroots Ohioans crafted a rights-based initiative, which confers the right of the individual to access cannabis for medical treatment and symptom management of disease, illness and disability.